 A: Yes.
 Global grants remain an excellent way to make a transformative impact in a community.
 If medical equipment is needed in order to respond effectively to COVID-19, global grants can help pay for these items.
 Note that global grant applications must adhere to standard eligibility requirements as noted in the grant terms and conditions and the area of focus policy statements.

 Q: Can I apply for a disaster response grant for COVID-19 related projects?

-Q: Can I use a Rotary Foundation global grant to fund COVID-19 related projects?
+Q: Can my club or district use Rotary Foundation grant funds to purchase COVID-19 vaccines?

 For additional information, contact your regional grants officer.

 Q: Will Rotary have a role to play in COVID-19 vaccinations?

 A: Yes.
 Rotary will tap into its decades of experience in bringing polio to the brink of eradication, to highlight the power and efficacy of vaccines.
 Rotary’s tenacity, strategic partnerships, and innovation can all support the effort to protect communities from COVID-19.

 Rotary and its partners at the Global Polio Eradication Initiative (GPEI) recently announced that it is ready to support vaccine introduction and delivery.
 The group is also committed to equitable distribution of the COVID-19 vaccine and lending its support to ensure that all communities have equal access to vaccines.

 More information and resources will soon be available for clubs and districts.

 Q: Are the RI Board of Directors and Foundation Trustees taking action in regards to vaccines?